 Purpose and role

-The Ministry of Health seeks to improve, promote and protect the health of New Zealanders through:
+The Ministry of Health seeks to improve, promote and protect the health and wellbeing of New Zealanders through:

-- its sector leadership of New Zealand’s health and disability system
+- its leadership of New Zealand’s health and disability system

-- by advising the Minister of Health, and government as a whole, on health issues
+- advising the Minister of Health, and government, on health and disability issues

-- directly purchasing a range of important national health and disability support services
+- directly purchasing a range of national health and disability support services

 - providing health sector information and payment services for the benefit of all New Zealanders.

-The Ministry of Health leads the health and disability system, and has overall responsibility for the management and development of that system.
-It steers the system improvements that help New Zealanders live longer, healthier and more independent lives.
+The Ministry leads the health and disability system and has overall responsibility for the management and development of that system.
+It steers improvements that help New Zealanders live longer, healthier and more independent lives.

-The Ministry ensures that the health system is delivering on Government’s priorities and that health sector organisations are well governed and soundly managed from a financial perspective.
+The Ministry ensures that the health and disability system is delivering on the Government’s priorities, and that health sector organisations are well governed and soundly managed from a financial perspective.
 To do this, the Ministry:

 - regulates the sector and ensures legislative requirements are being met.

-Health policy choices are complex and challenging, and the Ministry has a responsibility to provide clear and practical advice to the Minister of Health and Associate Ministers, supported by strong analysis of the issues.
+Health and disability policy choices are complex and challenging, and the Ministry has a responsibility to provide clear and practical advice to the Minister of Health and Associate Health Ministers, supported by strong, evidence-informed analysis.